About Us | Our History

 Acquisition of bat roosts

-Since 1980, when its first bat reserve was acquired in Devon, the VWT has been active in bat conservation in Britain and Ireland.
-The Trust has focused on the protection and enhancement of roosts for rare bats and currently manages some 40 bat roosts.
-We have also carried out a number of research projects including studies on the feeding and roosting requirements of the rarer bat species, such as the horseshoe bats.
+Since 1980, when its first bat reserve was acquired in Devon, VWT has been active in bat conservation in Britain and Ireland.
+The Trust has focused on the protection and enhancement of roosts for rare bats and currently manages nearly 40 bat roosts.
+We have also carried out a number of research projects, including studies on the feeding and roosting requirements of the rarer bat species such as the horseshoe bats.
 Our involvement in bat research continues today.

 Water vole surveys

 The Trust has played a key role in efforts to conserve the water vole in Britain.
 In 1989-1990 and 1996-98, the Trust undertook the first and second national surveys of this species, revealing the scale of its decline and prompting conservation action on a number of fronts, including legal protection.

 The Mustelids (Weasel family)